 Minimum of 4 weeks of intensive training in Costa Rica with cultural immersion.
-As a plus of the course an introductory component to tropical medicine is developed.
+As an added value, the course may include an introductory component to tropical medicine and an analysis of the Costa Rican health system from a global health perspective.

 Click HERE to apply for this program.

 This is a very intensive medical Spanish course that focuses on providing skills for interaction between the health professional and the patient.
-Non-Spanish, beginner, intermediate or advanced students are welcome.
+Non-Spanish, beginner, intermediate, or advanced level students are welcome.

 We work in small groups so we can attend to personal interests.
-Our experience of more than 18 years teaching medical Spanish is an appreciable strength.
-Very well qualified instructors conduct the process with our original materials.
+Our experience of more than 25 years teaching medical Spanish is an appreciable strength.
+Very well-qualified instructors conduct the process with our original materials.

 Program prospectus available at: P10A Prospectus